BEFORE & AFTER PTERYGIUM REMOVAL

-A pterygium is a wing shaped growth extending from the moist conjunctiva over the cornea of the eye.
-Pterygiums cause dryness and irritation of the eye and if left untreated can grow over the pupil blinding some patients.
+A pterygium is a wing-shaped growth extending from the moist conjunctiva over the cornea of the eye.
+Pterygiums also cause dryness and irritation of the eye and if left untreated can grow over the pupil blinding some patients.
 Dr. Sondheimer is one of the best in the business and has performed countless Pterygium surgeries.

-Some of the many factors that can cause pterygiums include exposure to high sun and ultraviolet light exposure.
+Some of the many factors that can cause pterygiums include exposure to high sun and ultraviolet light.
 People who work outdoors or are welders are more likely to develop pterygiums.
 There can be genetic causes of pterygiums that cause inherited pterygium formation.
 Some studies have found evidence of viruses causing pterygiums to form.

 Pterygiums should be removed when they are growing, cause discomfort and inflammation, become unsightly, or threaten to cover the pupil and impair vision.

-Pterygiums are removed from the moist, peripheral conjunctiva and the cornea.
-Often a medicine to prevent recurrence is administered.
-Next, a graft of the patient’s excess conjunctiva or of donated amniotic membrane is used to cover the removed diseased conjunctival tissue.
+We remove pterygiums from the moist, peripheral conjunctiva and the cornea.
+Generally, we will administer a medicine to help prevent recurrence.
+Next, a graft of amniotic membrane is used to cover the removed diseased conjunctival tissue.

 Studies have demonstrated that 95% to 99% of first time pterygiums don’t come back after surgery.
 Recurrent pterygiums are more likely to recur after surgery.
-Post-operative medications are used to prevent or treat recurrence.
+We offer post-operative medications to prevent and treat recurrence.
 A minority of patients will require additional surgery.